 - Unwrap your henna and start applying.
 Try to avoid getting henna on parts of your hair that are pulled up.
 Henna can really tangle your hair if you’re not intentionally trying to put it on a certain area.
 You want a good, thick, lathered coating over all your hair.

 - When you’ve finished, put all your hair up and pop a shower cap over your head.
 Then wrap your hair with plastic wrap to lock the heat from your body in where the henna is (heat is helpful in bringing out the colour of the henna).
-Once your hair has been fully covered in wrap, you can start to clean away any spots of henna on your face, neck, ears, etc.
+Once your hair is covered, you can start to clean away any spots of henna on your face, neck, ears, etc.

 - I let the henna sit on my hair for 10 hours (as my hair is quite dark, I wanted to make sure the colour stained well), but you don’t need to leave it as long as I did, 3-4 hours is usually enough.
 It really just depends on how deep you want the shade of red to be.
-Some people even just leave it for an hour.
+Some people just leave it for an hour.

 Wash the henna out.
 I washed my hair with warm water (no shampoo, no conditioner), and rinsed until the water ran clear.
 After 3 days I washed my hair with shampoo, as the true colour of henna starts to set in after a few days.
 Your hair will smell of henna for a few days, but once you’ve washed it a couple of times the smell fades.
 I read that washing your hair with lavender can help dissipate the smell quicker if you really can’t stand it.

 If you’re hair is really bright and orange the first day after dyeing it, don’t worry, that’s normal.
 Like I said, it takes around three days for the true colour of henna to come through and during that time it will deepen.
 Unlike conventional hair dyes, henna doesn’t fade.
 You just need to touch up the roots of your hair as it grows out.